-Miles of tropical, sun-drenched beaches, fascinating culture, exotic wildlife, and modern, bustling cities: we love Thailand because it offers a little bit of everything for everybody.
+Miles of tropical, sun-drenched beaches, fascinating culture, exotic wildlife, and modern, bustling cities: we love Thailand holidays because they offer a little bit of everything for everybody.
 Imagine strolling down a stretch of pristine, white sand beach amid a backdrop of lush, verdant jungles one day, then visiting the sumptuous Thai Buddhist wats (temples), resplendent with ornate, gold decor and ubiquitous, orange-robed monks the next.
 Thailand, land of friendly smiles, will entice you with its fascinating culture, sumptuous food, tropical climate, and stunning beaches.

 It won't take you long to find your own idyllic retreat, with untouched sandy coves and miles of white sandy beaches dotted along the coastline, including Phuket, Koh Samui, Koh Phangan, and Krabi Province.
 Phi Phi Island, famous for inspiring the movie The Beach, is a bona fide tropical paradise.